Demystify choosing the right paint sheen for any paint project in your home…

 Do you stutter when the paint clerk asks you what kind of sheen you’d like on your paint?
-It’s ok.
+It’s OK.
 We’ve all been there.
 And I’m here to help.

 But beyond the color, you will also have to pass the “sheen test” not to be confused with a “screen test”, which is much more daunting, or “house arrest” which wouldn’t be good, either.
 No, the “sheen test” is that moment when Mr. Paint Counter Guy looks at you and says “What sheen would you like?”
 Do you know how to respond?

-I’ll give you some potential answers in multiple choice form:
+I’ll give you some potential answers in multiple-choice form:

 A. “Grande half-caff, 3 pump, no-whip, no foam soy vanilla latte extra hot, please”

 B. “I’ll take Paper.
 Plastic is bad for the environment.”

 C. “Give me a combo #5 with diet coke”